Mid-Season Invitational: 2026

 On 8 January 2025, Riot Games initially announced that the 2026 edition of MSI would be held in South Korea, marking the first time since 2022 that South Korea will host the event.
 The location of the event was revealed in November 2025, with Daejeon, South Korea hosting the entirety of the event.
 The competition will still use a double-elimination format with best-of-five series throughout, but the play-in stage will only qualify one team to the bracket stage.

+The final was played on 12 July 2026, hosted in the second building of the Daejeon Convention Center.
+The series was played between Bilibili Gaming, from China's League of Legends Pro League, and Hanwha Life Esports, from League of Legends Champions Korea.
+In the final, Hanwha Life Esports won the championship with a 3–2 scoreline to claim their first MSI title, and their win marked the fifth overall time an LCK team has won the event (tied with the LPL in overall tournament wins).
+Choi "Zeus" Woo-je was awarded the MVP for his performance in the final.
+Similar to last year, Hanwha Life Esports also qualified for the 2026 League of Legends World Championship, provided the team reaches the playoffs of the 2026 LCK season.

 2027

 On 8 January 2025, Riot Games announced that the 2027 edition of MSI would be held in Europe.